#1 Ranked Children’s Hospital by U.S. News & World Report

 Boston Children’s has a long history of caring for children with complex disorders of the immune system.
 Clinicians in our Division of Allergy and Immunology are international leaders in understanding and treating rare conditions like SCID.

 Most children with SCID receive a stem cell transplant (also known as a bone marrow transplant), so that they can develop new white blood cells, replenishing their immune systems.
-The Dana-Farber/Boston Children's Cancer and Blood Disorders Center's Stem Cell Transplant Center—one of the first pediatric transplant centers in the nation—performs more than 90 stem cell transplants each year.
+The Dana-Farber/Boston Children's Stem Cell Transplant Center—one of the first pediatric transplant centers in the nation—performs more than 90 stem cell transplants each year.

 In addition, Boston Children's is helping to lead an international gene therapy trial for SCID.
 The trial—which transplants genetically modified stem cells from a child’s own bone marrow—may signify a promising new approach to fighting and defeating the disease.